RichKMLS/theScreensaver/README.md

 # theScreensaver

-Shell script that picks a random 9 second time from a random video file in a directory and appends it to an EDL file.
+Shell script that picks a random 9 second time from a random video file (mkv, mp4, webm, etc) in a directory and appends it to an EDL file.

 Uses mpv to play the EDL file once created.